coalest/jakdlugo/README.md

 `When you finish LS215/LS216, you will be approx. 80% done with Core!`

-Get data on a track (ruby or javascript):
+Get data on an LS track:

     $ jakdlugo -t ruby